1passionfruit/ExData_Plotting1/README.md

 GitHub so that the GitHub version of your repository is up to date.
 There should be four PNG files and four R code files.

+## Process for making plots

-The plots were created by reading all the data into table, the dates were then converted to date class objects.
-The observations for the needed dates were subset out and then the date and time were pasted together and converted to POSIXlt objects
+The plots were created by reading all the data into a table, the dates were then converted to date class objects.
+The observations for the needed dates were subset out and then the date and time were pasted together and converted to POSIXlt objects.